djbristow/RAILS/README.md

 ![System Design](https://github.com/djbristow/RAILS/blob/master/sysdesign.png)

 The initial components of the design are:

-* RFID Sensor - a micro-controller programmed to read an RFID reader and publish the value is a Message Queuing Telemetry Transport (MQTT) client - there are two directories on for a simulator (rfidsim) and the other for microcontrollers (microcontroller), which contains two sketches one for a the TI Tiva C and another for an ESP8266.
+* Micro Controllers using the Message Queuing Telemetry Transport (MQTT) protocol:
+RFID Controller – processes RFID tags obtained from a RFID reader and then publishes the value Turnout Controller – subscribes to turnout commands then to act on the command to cause the turnout to move.
+It then publishes the state of the turnout
-* IR Sensor - (in planning) a micro-controller programmed to read an IR sensors and publish their values is a MQTT client
+IR Controller – (in planning) processes IR sensors and publishes their values
-* MQTT Broker - the MQTT broker, the heart of any publish/subscribe protocol, is responsible for receiving messages, filtering them, posting to designated topics and sending messages to clients subscribing to topics (no source code as this component is a docker image available at https://hub.docker.com/_/eclipse-mosquitto/ )
+* MQTT Broker – the MQTT broker, the heart of any publish/subscribe protocol, is responsible for receiving messages, filtering them, posting to designated topics and sending messages to clients subscribing to topics.
+The subscribers and publishers bridge the MQTT elements with the GUI applications:
-* MongoDB - the MongoDB the data storage compenent is a non-sql database (no source code as this is a docker image avaibale at https://hub.docker.com/_/mongo/ )
-* RSRM - the Rolling Stock RFID Manager allows a user to match a RFID value to a rolling stock Road Name and number
-* RIDS - Railroad Inventory Data Services a MongoDB database with collections used by RSRM and MRIM
-* MRIM - Model Railroad Inventory Manager
-* MRFM - Model Railroad File Manager
-* ISRS - IoT Subscriber to RFID Services subscribes to the topic sensors/rfid and sends the Iot message to RSRM
+ * ISRS – (formerly ISUB) IoT Subscriber RFID Services subscribes to RFID tags and pushes them via a web-socket to the RSRM component
-* ISLS - (in planning) IoT Subscriber to Location Services subscribes to topics that provide location information ie IR Sensors and RFID sensors
+ * ISLS – (in planning) IoT Subscriber Location Services subscribes to topics that provide location information i.e. IR Sensors and RFID sensors
-* PPDS - Project and Purchase Data Services a MongoDB database with collections used by MPPM
+ * ISTS – (in development) IoT Subscriber Turnout Services subscribes to turnout switch closures and pushes them via a web-socket to the MRLM component
+ * IPTS – (in development) IoT Publisher Turnout Services publishes turnout commands to a Turnout Controller
+* GUI applications that provide users access to RAILS
+ * RSRM – the Rolling Stock RFID Manager allows a user to match a RFID value to a rolling stock road name and number
+ * MRIM – the Model Railroad Inventory Manager allows a user to create, update and delete model railroad assets, such as rolling stock
-* MPPM - Model Project and Purchase Manager allows a user to enter in formation about their projects and purchases
+ * MPPM – the Model Project and Purchase Manager allows a user to enter information about their projects and purchases

-The Kicad-projects directory contains circuit PCB designs for some hardware components.
+ * MRLM – (in development) the Model Railroad Layout Manager allows a user to enter information about their layout and control elements of it
+* Data Micro Services – components that handle data objects
+ * MR Data – the document repository, mongoDB, to store complete lists of items such as rolling stock, industries (producers and consumers), track elements,turnouts, projects, purchases, etc.
+ * RIDS – Railroad Inventory Data Services provides REST access to railroad inventory documents
+ * PPDS – Project and Purchase Data Services provides REST access to model railroad projects and purchases documents
+ * RLDS – Railroad Layout Data Services provides REST access to model railroad layout documents
+* MRFM – the Model Railroad File Manager allows the user to upload image files for the use by the MRIM component
+* Images – the file store for the images uploaded by MRFM component and used by the MRIM component